 Ryen has extensive experience in defending litigation under the Clean Water Act (CWA), Model Toxics Control Act (MTCA), and Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA).
 He has participated in some of the region’s most complex CERCLA Superfund sites, defended clients in CWA litigation in federal district court and in administrative proceedings, and represented clients in cost recovery and contribution actions.
 Ryen has also advised clients on regulatory matters such as storm water management, UST decommissioning, and local permitting.

 Additionally, Ryen practices federal Indian Law.
 He represents tribes and tribal corporations in managing their natural resources and environmental liability.
 He participates in the seminal Puget Sound treaty fishing rights case U.S. v.
 Washington.
-On occasion, Ryen has represented local government agencies and private companies doing business in Indian Country.
-Ryen also represents commercial fishing trade associations by providing advice on litigation, fisheries regulations, and Endangered Species Act listings.
+On occasion, Ryen has represented local government agencies and private companies that intend to do business in Indian Country.
+Ryen also represents clients in the fishing industry by providing advice on litigation, state and federal fisheries regulations, and Endangered Species Act compliance.

 - Successfully defend seafood processing facilities against citizen suits alleging wastewater discharge violations under the National Pollutant Discharge Elimination System of the Clean Water Act.

 - Successfully defended an industrial facility in concurrent U.S. Army Corps of Engineers municipal enforcement actions for alleged Clean Water Act violations.

 - Advise commercial fishing trade associations on annual fisheries regulations under state and federal law.
 Participates in administrative process to develop commercial fishing seasons.

 - Intervened and defeated a petition to terminate the commercial fishing season in large coastal fishery.